ruslanmv/ruslanmv.github.io/_posts/2020-09-16-creation-of-container.md

     caption: "Porto Antico - Genova Italy"
 ---

-Today I wanted to recap  Create a Flask Seaborn Regression Plot App Docker Container
+Today I wanted to create a Flask Seaborn Regression Plot by using an app Docker Container